utiasDSL/safe-control-gym/tutorial.md

 After testing, the results can be extracted in different ways.

-Configuring training, testing, and controller parameters will be discussed in the next section.
+Configuring will be discussed in the next section.

 ### Using overrides/configuration files